tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 ```

 # Step 3: Create Pipeline Resolvers
-With the GraphQL Schema in place, I can now attach my API to the DynamoDB table as a datasource and being writing the resolvers.
+With the GraphQL Schema in place, I can now attach my API to the DynamoDB table as a datasource and begin writing the resolvers.

 While debugging these resolvers, I found it very helpful to enable verbose logging for my AppSync API so that I could see log messages in CloudWatch.